splynx/docs/files/en/payment_systems/paystack/paystack.md

 ![(image)](11.png)

-Additionally, you can charge all customers using one button, navigate to `Finance → Invoices`, set the period and click on **Charge** button as depicted below:
+Additionally, you can charge all customers in one click.
+To do this, navigate to `Finance → Invoices`, set the period, and click the `Charge` button, as shown below:

 ![(image)](12.png)

 ![(image)](13.png)

-### Add-on log files
+## Add-on logs

 *Paystack* add-on logs can be found in `Administration → Logs`: